-Happy Men’s Health Week, America!
-As we move through this time in our history with COVID and the BLM movement, it’s important now more than ever to take care of our mental and emotional health.
-The point of view of men sometimes have about their health is sometimes a negative one.
-It can lead us to being averse to taking care of our health – Society tells us to be tough, don’t show pain, push through the weakness, if you need help, that means you’re weak.
+With everything that goes on in our lives, it’s important now more than ever to take care of our mental and emotional health.
+For some reason, men’s point of view about their health is often a negative one.
+It can lead us to being averse to taking care of our health.
+Society tells us to be tough, don’t show pain, push through the weakness, if you need help, that means you’re weak.

 Studies have shown that men are less likely to seek professional help when injured or when they’re in a mentally unhealthy place, and are more likely to die of loneliness.
 But there are plenty of things you can do to stay on top of your overall health and well-being!
 Here are some simple ways that you can start to keep track of your own health.